Topological Gauge Theories with Sixteen Supercharges: Higher $A_\infty$-categorification of Floer Homologies: A Fueter type A-infinity -2-category of Five-Manifolds

 where $x^\alpha$ for $\alpha \in \{4, \dots, 7\}$ are the coordinates of $CY_2$, and the ``$\dots$'' contains the fermion terms in \eqref{eq:spin7 action}.
 Self-duality of the $F^+$'s mean that we have several equalities amongst the terms in \eqref{eq:cy2 x s x r3:action:raw}, e.g., $|F_{t \tau}^+|^2 = |F_{\xi y}^+|^2 = |F_{45}^+|^2 = |F_{67}^+|^2$, and that it can be written more compactly as

-The conditions (on the zero-modes of) the bosons that minimize the action \eqref{eq:cy2 x s x r3:action}, i.e., the BPS equations (obeyed by the zero-modes) of Spin$(7)$ theory on $CY_2 \times S^1 \times \R^3$, are easily identified by setting to zero the expression within the squared terms therein.
+The conditions the bosons that minimize the action \eqref{eq:cy2 x s x r3:action}, i.e., the BPS equations of Spin$(7)$ theory on $CY_2 \times S^1 \times \R^3$, are easily identified by setting to zero the expression within the squared terms therein.
 Exploiting the fact that $CY_2$ is hyperkähler which thus has three complex structures satisfying the quaternionic relations, the BPS equations work out to be

 where (i) $(i, j, k)$ are the imaginary numbers with respect to the three complex structures $(I, J, K)$ of $CY_2$; (ii) $(\kappa, \lambda)$ and $(\bar{\kappa}, \bar{\lambda})$ are indices of the holomorphic and anti-holomorphic coordinates of $CY_2$ (w.r.t.~$I$); (iii) $\mathcal{A}_\kappa \in \Omega^{(1, 0)}(CY_2, \text{ad}(G)) \otimes \Omega^0(S^1 \times \R^3, \text{ad}(G))$ is a holomorphic gauge connection on $CY_2$ (w.r.t.~$I$), with $\mathcal{F}_{\kappa \bar{\kappa}} \in \Omega^{(1, 1)}(CY_2, \text{ad}(G)) \otimes \Omega^0(S^1 \times \R^3, \text{ad}(G))$ and $\mathcal{F}_{\kappa \lambda} \in \Omega^{(2, 0)}(CY_2, \text{ad}(G)) \otimes \Omega^0(S^1 \times \R^3, \text{ad}(G))$ its $(1, 1)$ and $(2, 0)$-form field strengths, and $\mathcal{D}_\kappa$ its covariant derivative; (iv) $C = A_y \in \Omega^0(CY_2 \times \R^3, \text{ad}(G)) \otimes \Omega^1(S^1, \text{ad}(G))$ is the gauge connection on $S^1$; and (v) $(\omega_{\kappa \bar{\kappa}}, \varepsilon_{\kappa\lambda})$ are components of the Kähler two-form and totally antisymmetric rank two tensor of $CY_2$ (w.r.t.~$I$).